converged-computing/performance-study/analysis/stream/README.md

 - google compute-engine gpu: just all nodes
 - google gke gpu: just acoss nodes

+I looked at the data, and I actually think the way we ran it doesn't matter.
+It runs on each processor, so we can combine regardless of how many nodes it was run on.

 ```bash
 pip install -r requirements.txt
 ```